-There will be times when both staff and students will need to take medication during school hours and this needs to be managed so that it is safe and effective..
+There will be times when both staff and students will need to take medication during school hours and this needs to be managed so that it is safe and effective.

 The Nurses keep a stock of over-the-counter (OTC) medicines for common ailments, such as colds, mild /moderate pain and hay fever.
 When their child joins the school, parents are asked to indicate their consent on Schoolbase for the Nurse to administer these medicines as required.
-Students can also give their own consent if they are Gillick competent.
+No child under 16 should be given prescription or non-prescription medicines without their parent's written consent - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
+In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality (Supporting pupils at school with medical conditions, DfE 2015).

 Any medication given in school is recorded by the Nurse/ Welfare Assistant in the student's electronic medical records.
-The Nurse/ Welfare Assistant will inform parents (either by telephone or email) of any pupils in Reception to year 8 who are given medication.
+The Nurse/ Welfare Assistant will inform parents (either by telephone or email) of any pupils in Reception to Year 8 who are given medication.
+In order to encourage independence, when dispensing medications, Nurses will discuss safe doses with students in Years 9 and above and will give them a completed Medication Slip to take with them (Appendix B).

-If the Nurses are unable to get to the junior school, staff may administer medication to pupils under the direction of the School Nurse.
+If the Nurses are unable to get to the Junior School, staff may administer medication to pupils under the direction of the School Nurse.